BenyHdezM/Debian4Gamers/README.md

     ```sh
     bash /tmp/install.sh
     ```
+    **Note:** Always exercise caution when executing scripts.
+Make sure to review the script and back up your data before significant changes
 <br>
 <hr>

 - **⚠️ WARNING:**

-This script currently supports Debian 12 with the GNOME Desktop Environment.
-Feel free to customize it for your specific needs.
+  This script is currently tailored for Debian 12 with the GNOME Desktop Environment and supports AMD GPUs.
+Support for Nvidia GPUs is in progress and will be added soon.
+Feel free to customize the script for your specific needs.

 - **🚀 Getting Started:**